attachmentsme/js-hack/README.md

 Installation
 -------------
-If you just want to try things out:
+To install from NPM:

 * npm install js-hack -g
 * run _js-hack -g_ to generate the public files.
 * run _js-hack -p_ to populate the MongoDB database.
-* edit __~/js-hack/environment.py_ and add the appropriate paths and credentials.
+* edit _~/js-hack/environment.py_ and add the appropriate paths and credentials.
 * run _js-Hack -s_ to start the js-hack server.

 By default the game will be hosted at from _0.0.0.0:9000/js-hack/public/computer.html_ you will need to set things up on an actual domain to get everyauth working properly.